SimOgaard/GTP-3_API/README.md

 7. presence_penalty: float 0...1.0
     * Used to discurrage GPT-3 to reuse text that has been written once
 8. best_of: int
-    * The best of setting will cause the model to generate multiple completions on the server side and return the best of thoose completions
+    * The best of setting will cause the model to generate multiple completions on the server side and return the best of the completions
 9. stop: ["text1", "text2", "text3", "text4"]
     * Stop Sequenceis a text sequence that will cause a completion to end when the sequence is encountered in the completion